julia254/Getting-and-Cleaning-Data-Project/Code Book.md

-# Part 2: Extracting mean and Standard Deviation for each measurement
+### Part 2: Replacing the numerically coded observations with character values

-Measurement_Summary contains the mean and sd dev for each measurement
+The "activity_labels.txt" data set was used to replace the numeric variable as displayed in the "Activity column "with a character variable to provide a descriptive activity name

-# Part 3: Re-labeling Column names
+### Part 3: Re-labeling Column names

-The following strings in the column names have been updated for clarity
+The following strings in the column names have been updated for readability

   tBody = TimeBody
   t = Time